-This project aims to significantly improve both beef supply and the livelihoods of smallholders and other beef value chain participants in Indonesia.
+This project aimed to significantly improve both beef supply and the livelihoods of smallholders and other beef value chain participants in Indonesia.

-Measures of success will include the number of households participating, plantations involved, research questions answered and outcomes produced, number of partners in agreeance with practices, number of models developed, demonstration sites operating using most efficient models, the extent of scale out and the impact of communicating the results.
+Measures of success included the number of households participating, plantations involved, research questions answered and outcomes produced, number of partners in agreeance with practices, number of models developed, demonstration sites operating using most efficient models, the extent of scale out and the impact of communicating the results.

 - Identifying constraints and opportunities for improving beef cattle productivity and profitability in association with palm systems.

 - Developing strategies to address constraints to successful palm-cattle integration.